chef/chef-web-docs/chef_master/source/dsl_recipe.rst

 platform?
 -----------------------------------------------------
 Use the ``platform?`` method to ensure that certain actions are run for specific platform.
-The ``platform?`` method will return true if one of the listed parameters matches the ``node['platform']`` attribute that is detected by Ohai during every chef-client run.
+The ``platform?`` method will return true if one of the listed parameters matches the ``node['platform']`` attribute that is detected by Ohai during every Chef Infra Client run.

 The syntax for the ``platform?`` method is as follows: